Texas rabbi says he, 2 hostages escaped synagogue standoff | Law-Order

 The agency noted that Akram spoke repeatedly during negotiations about a prisoner who is serving an 86-year sentence in the US.

-Akram could be heard ranting on a Facebook livestream of the services and demanding the release of Aafia Siddiqui, a Pakistani neuroscientist suspected of having ties to al-Qaida who was convicted of trying to kill US.
-Army officers in Afghanistan.
+The statement followed comments Saturday from the special agent in charge of the FBI's Dallas field office that the hostage-taker was focused on an issue “not specifically related to the Jewish community.”
+Akram could be heard ranting on a Facebook livestream of the services and demanding the release of Aafia Siddiqui, a Pakistani neuroscientist suspected of having ties to al-Qaida who was convicted of trying to kill US Army officers in Afghanistan.

+“The last hour or so of the standoff, he wasn't getting what he wanted.
+It didn't look good.
+It didn't sound good.
+We were terrified,'' Cytron-Walker told “CBS Mornings.”
+Video of the standoff's end from Dallas TV station WFAA showed people running out a door of the synagogue, and then a man holding a gun opening the same door just seconds later before he turned around and closed it.
+Moments later, several shots and then an explosion could be heard.

 The investigation stretched to England, where late Sunday police in Manchester announced that two teenagers were in custody in connection with the standoff.
 Greater Manchester Police tweeted that counter-terrorism officers had made the arrests but did not say whether the pair faced any charges.